BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_Multisig_Public_Keys.md

   "descriptor": "wsh(multi(2,039395fa19d6512f03043210cd3e9a03a850f7a8d986c8f35d30f2efc281a8d331,03c57ed70775d7a616778514e738fef0946b4be4ee32440b19f65ddd6e345983c0))#k626xmlq"
 }
 ```
-When creating the multisignature address, you list how many signatures are required with the `nrequired` argument (that's "m" in a "m-of-n" multisignature), then you list the total set of possible signatures with the `keys` argument (that's "n").
+When creating the multisignature address, you list how many signatures are required with the `nrequired` argument (that's "m" in a "m-of-n" multisignature), then you list the total set of possible signatures with the `keys` argument (that's "n"), and finally you tell it what type of address to create.
 Note that the the `keys` entries likely came from different places.
 In this case, we included `$pubkey1` from the local machine and `$pubkey2` that we filled in using the public key from a remote machine.

 > ℹ️ **m-of-n vs. n-of-n.** This example shows the creation of a simple 2-of-2 ("n-of-n") multisig.
 If you instead want to create an m-of-n signature where "m < n", you adjust the `nrequired` field and/or the number of signatures in the `keys` JSON object.
 For a 1-of-2 multisig, you'd set `nrequired=1` and also list two keys, while for a 2-of-3 multisig, you'd leave `nrequired=2`, but add one more public key to the `keys` listing.
+We've written considerably more about designing multisigs, and in particular why you'd want to use different flavors of m-of-n and n-of-n in the Smart Custody document, ["Designing Multisig for Independence & Resilience"](https://github.com/BlockchainCommons/SmartCustody/blob/master/Docs/Multisig.md).

 When used correctly, `createmultisig` returns three results, all of which are critically important.

 * The ***address*** is what you'll give out to people who want to send funds.
 It will always be a script address instead of a normal public-key-hash address, though for native SegWit address, they all look the same, either `bc1q` or `tb1q`.
 In any case, as we saw in [§4.6](4_6_Sending_Coins_to_Other_Addresses.md), all the addresses receive coins in the same way, so you don't need to worry about which it us.
 * The ***redeemScript*** is what you need to redeem the funds (along with the private keys for "m" of the "n" addresses).
 This script is another special feature of P2SH addresses and will be fully explained in [§10.3: Running a Bitcoin Script with P2SH](10_3_Running_a_Bitcoin_Script_with_P2SH.md).
 For now, just be aware that it's a bit of data that's required to get your money.
 * The ***descriptor*** is the standardized description for an address that we met in [§3.4: Understanding the Descriptor](03_4_Understanding_the_Descriptor.md).
 It provides one way that you could import this address back to the other machine, using the `importdescriptors` RPC.
+Importing the descriptor into `bitcoin-cli` will also recreate the `redeemScript` you need to spend the funds, nonetheless keeping a redundant copy of the `redeemScript` is always a best practice.

-> 📖 ***What is a script address?*** A script address is a different type of recipient than a standard SegWit address, used for funds whose redemption are based on more complex Bitcoin Scripts.
-It can be a P2SH, P2WSH, or P2TR address. `bitcoin-cli` uses P2SH encapsulation to help standardize and simplify its multisigs as "P2SH multisigs", just like P2SH-SegWit was using P2SH to standardize its SegWit addresses and make them fully backward compatible.
+> 📖 ***What is a script address?*** A script address is a different type of recipient than a standard SegWit address, used for funds whose redemption are based on more complex Bitcoin Scripts. `bitcoin-cli` uses script encapsulation to help standardize and simplify its multisigs as "P2SH multisigs", just like P2SH-SegWit was using P2SH to standardize its SegWit addresses and make them fully backward compatible.
+A multisig can be a P2SH, P2WSH, or P2TR address.

 > ⚠️ **Multisig Size Limits.** Classic multisigs have a limit to 20-of-20 multisigs and the classic `redeemScript` could only fit 15 public keys.
 P2WSH multisigs, like the ones described in this chapter, can be no bigger than that.

 ### Record Crucial Info

 Here's an important caveat: nothing about your multisig is saved into your wallet using these basic techniques.
-In order to later redeem money sent to this multisignature address, you're going to need to retain two crucial bits of information:
+In order to later redeem money sent to this multisignature address, you're going to need to retain three crucial bits of information:

    * A list of the Bitcoin addresses used in the multisig, _in order_.
    * The type of address created.
    * The `redeemScript` output by `createmultsig`.

 Technically, the `redeemScript` can be recreated by rerunning `createmultisig` with the complete list of public keys _in the same order_ and with the right m-of-n count and the right address type.
 But, it's better to hold onto it and save yourself stress and grief.

+The descriptor also keeps a copy of all of this information.
+(If you look, you'll see it contains both the type of address and the ordering, and the `redeemScript` arises naturally from that.)
+That's another reason that descriptors are great.

 ### Everything Matters